sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 - The Gnosis Safe owners must be able to cancel a Merkle root that has been signed off-chain, but is not yet active in the `SphinxModuleProxy`.[^1]
 - The Merkle proof verification logic must hash the Merkle leaf using the internal [`_getLeafHash` function](#function-_getleafhashsphinxleaf-memory-_leaf-internal-pure-returns-bytes32).
 - It must be impossible to reuse a signed Merkle root in a different `SphinxModuleProxy` that is also owned by the Gnosis Safe.[^2]
-- All of the behavior described in this specification must apply to all [Gnosis Safe contracts supported by Sphinx](TODO(end)).
+- All of the behavior described in this specification must apply to all [Gnosis Safe contracts supported by Sphinx](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/specs/introduction.md#supported-gnosis-safe-versions).

 ## Function-Level Invariants